jsides22/jsides22.github.io/content/projects/_index.md

 ---
-description: "Demonstrations of Paige content."
+description: "A list of projects that I have worked on over the years."
-title: "Content"
+title: "Project Portfolio"
 paige:
     style: |
       #paige-collections,